AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

     ![Copy Dataset ID](./assets/retrieve-dataset-id.png){width="700" zoomable="yes"}

+1. In the **From** and **To** fields specify the data range for the historical order data you want to send.
+You cannot select a date range that exceeds 5 years.

+1. Select [!UICONTROL Start Sync] to trigger the sync to begin.
 Historical order data is batched data as opposed to storefront and back office data that is streaming data.
 Batched data takes about 45 minutes to arrive in Experience Platform.

     >[!NOTE]
     >
     >For beta, if you trigger a sync multiple times on the same or overlapping time range, you will see duplicate events in the dataset.

 ## Confirm that event data is collected